Wedding Traditions Plus Vintage Wedding Fashions

 Old Wedding Traditions

-I loved putting this article together as I went about researching Wedding traditions, I was surprised to find so many old traditions, and moreover how they got started.
+I loved putting this article together as I went about researching Wedding traditions, I was surprised to find so many old traditions that we still do today.
 So many of these old wedding customs have literally been around and upheld for many centuries.
 Are you planning your wedding?
 If so, I hope you will incorporate a few of these old traditions in your wedding plans.
-Perhaps you will include something borrowed or blue?
-Maybe you will toss your bouquet to the unmarried ladies.
+Perhaps you will include something borrowed or blue or maybe you will toss your bouquet to the unmarried ladies.
 Do you know how those traditions got started?
-Well, I think you will so enjoy this article, and be as surprised as I was about just how some of these strange traditions got their start!
+Well, if not I think you will enjoy this article, and be as surprised as I was about just how some of these traditions got their start!
 Plus while doing my research I discovered so much about bridal fashion I want to share.
 Did you know in the 1850s brides did not often wear white?
 I think you are going to love all the fashion trivia I have added for your enjoyment.